CSV-Tom/os-configure-scripts/cheat-sheets/source/cheat-sheet-find.md

-# find
+# Linux - find

+## Description
 The following commands were collected from several sites.
 The sources can be found under the headline references.

+## Syntax
 Basic syntax of the find command looks like:
 ```
 find <location> <comparison-criteria> <search-term>
 ```